apetkau/core-phylogenomics/INSTALL.md

 Installation
 ============

-The core SNP phylogenomics pipeline is written in PERL, designed to work within a Linux cluster computing environmnet and requires the installation of a lot of different programs as dependencies.
+The core SNP phylogenomics pipeline is written in Perl, designed to work within a Linux cluster computing environmnet and requires the installation of a lot of different programs as dependencies.

 Obtaining the code
 ------------------